 There are only two rules for planner use: use a single planner, and take it with you everywhere.
 No sticky notes, no stacks or scraps of paper, no notes on the back of the phone book.
 One planner, surgically attached to your body.
 Into it goes everything, every name, address, phone number, idea and list.

-Tech-minded home managers tote a smart phone in a shirt pocket or rely on synced computers to keep them on track.
+Tech-minded home managers tote a smart phone in a shirt pocket or rely on cloud-synced computers to keep them on track.
 All of these are planners--and all will serve as a stabilizing rudder in the maelstrom of a home manager's life.

 What's in a planner?
 Every home manager has different needs, but these are the basic components of a planner: